Contribute to the Atlas

 img2.png

-Referencing images within Pattern/Foo/_index.md would look like this in markdown:
+Referencing images within patterns/Foo/_index.md would look like this in markdown:

 Lorem ipsum dolor sit amet, consectetur adipiscing elit...